We can provide and help you with the form you will need to enable you to apply to the Court (form FM1).

 Participants will discuss any arrangements that have been agreed in the mediation with their own Solicitors who will then be involved in the implementation of any arrangements or agreements including the preparation of Court Orders.

 Our Partner Kate Taylor is head of mediation within the Family Department.
 Kate can be contacted at firstname.lastname@example.org or by completing the referral form on the tab above.
+Kate is an accredited Family Mediation Council Mediator and as such can sign off family court applications as appropriate.

 Free mediation session available for separating couples from 3 November